leptos-rs/leptos/examples/README.md

 The examples in this directory are all built and tested against the current `main` branch.

-To the extent that new features have been released or breaking changes have been made since the previous release, the examples are compatible with the `main` branch but not the current release.
+To the extent that new features have been released or breaking changes have been made since the previous release, the examples are compatible with the `main` branch and not the current release.

-To see the examples as they were at the time of the `0.5.0` release, [click here](https://github.com/leptos-rs/leptos/tree/v0.5.0/examples).

-## Cargo Make

-[Cargo Make](https://sagiegurari.github.io/cargo-make/) is used to build, test, and run examples.

-Here are the highlights.

-- Extendable custom task files are located in the [cargo-make](./cargo-make/) directory
-- Running a task will automatically install `cargo` dependencies
-- Each `Makefile.toml` file must extend the [cargo-make/main.toml](./cargo-make/main.toml) file
-- [cargo-make](./cargo-make/) files that end in `*-test.toml` configure web testing strategies
-- Run `cargo make test-report` to learn which examples have web tests

 ## Getting Started

+The simplest way to get started with any example is to use the “quick start” command found in the README for each example.
+Most of the examples use either [`trunk`](https://trunkrs.dev/) (a simple build system and dev server for client-side-rendered apps) or [`cargo-leptos`](https://github.com/leptos-rs/cargo-leptos) (a build system for server-rendered and client-hydrated apps).

+## Using Cargo Make

+You can also run any of the examples using [`cargo-make`](https://github.com/sagiegurari/cargo-make).
+Note that this is completely optional.
+We use it for CI, and it can be convenient for running the examples, but is not required.

 Follow these steps to get any example up and running.